dekoning-lab/ezmap/README.md

 #### Starting the pipeline at a different step

 The EzMap pipeline has 7 steps that it uses to process through the original FASTQ files.
 They are :

-1. PRINSEQ - Cleans the FASTQ to remove bad or low qaulity reads.
+1. PRINSEQ - Cleans the FASTQ to remove bad or low quality reads.
 2. Bowtie2 - Maps the reads to a genome to remove all reads related to the host organism (ex.
 Human, mouse, etc.).
 3. SAMTools - Gathers all the reads that were not mapped to the host organism.
-4. BLAST - BLAST the remaining reads against a specific set of organism genomes (Viral, Bacterial, Fungal, etc.)
+4. BLAST - BLAST the remaining reads against a specific set of organism genomes (Viral, Bacterial, Fungal, etc.).
-5. EMAL Pre - Completes all preprocessing steps required for EMAL
+5. EMAL Pre - Completes all preprocessing steps required for EMAL.
-6. EMAL Main - Using the EM algorithm, estimate the relative amount of reads for each of the organisms BLASTed against
+6. EMAL Main - Using the EM algorithm, estimate the relative amount of reads for each of the organisms BLASTed against.
-7. EMAL Post - Generates readable output files in a csv format
+7. EMAL Post - Generates readable output files in a csv format.

 If the pipeline should stop or fail to run at any step the #start-at-step option in the param.config file can be set to any of the steps and then have the pipeline rerun to skip previosuly completed steps.
 If #start-at-step is set to 8 or greater then the pipeline will only reprocess the results and generate a updated results webpage.